top of page

 "If HR practice in succession planning and talent management works, why do the wrong people hit the top so often?"

-The study found that a large part of HR practices contributed to the problem by adopting a simple, linear systemic approach to complex, adaptive systems that threaten the employer-employee relationship.
+The study found that HR practices contributed to the problem by adopting a simple, linear systemic approach to complex, adaptive systems that threaten the employer-employee relationship.
 This book later evolved the concept of system talent management in organizations.

 David Clutterbuck and his PERILL model